wright-jordan-n/zoe-interpreter/README.md

 expression can you used to access the individual bytes of a string.

 ```
-// The string "hello world"
+// The string "Hello, World!"
 "Hello, World!"

 // The integer value of the character "e"